git/git.github.io/rev_news/drafts/edition-43.md

   code (also used for cherry-pick) is less reliant on the index and worktree, and rebase code is being ported to C (see the article about Google Summer of Code 2018 above).
-Jonathan suggested setting the GIT_INDEX environment variable to point to a temporary index file as a work-around until something like
+Jonathan suggested setting the `GIT_INDEX` environment variable to point to a temporary index file as a work-around until something like
   `git cherry-pick --onto=<branch> <revisions>` is implemented.

   Jonathan then asked about which federation model git-bug intends to support.
-Micheal replied giving technical details about how the tool works and saying:
+Michael replied giving technical details about how the tool works and saying:

   > So for now, collaboration is based on push/pull to whatever remote you